 Beware all Food!

-Whippets are terrible counter-surfers, so hound-proof your kitchen surfaces to avoid them getting hold of any toxic foods (see this list for danger foods) that they may steal.
+Whippets are terrible counter-surfers, so hound-proof your kitchen surfaces to avoid them getting hold of any toxic foods (see this list and Don’t Eat That! for danger foods) that they may steal.
 Foodie presents under the tree may be a thing of the past, but these dogs are completely worth it.

 The world around them:

 By enrolling in a local puppy training class, you can work on recall and other important commands whilst offering it the vital experiences of socialising and help them develop their dog manners, for example how to greet other dogs.

 Out and about allow your pup to see this exciting world full of new experiences by meeting friendly dogs (big and small), cats, children (who are respectful of the puppy’s space), passing joggers, cars and buses, people with umbrellas etc. Give lots of praise (and treats) for the desired response- a calm, relaxed and happy dog.

 If you intend to travel with your dog, start young and with short journeys to get them used to the motion of a car.
 For more on this click here.